 - Bicycle Master Plan – the City’s Bicycle Master Plan envisions a citywide bicycle network that is save, convenient, and comfortable for users of all ages and abilities.
-The Plan identifies a network of 105-miles of bicycle facilities, supportive programs, and corridor-based 5-year action plan.
 The Draft Plan is available and is anticipated to be adopted by City Council in mid-2018.

 - Pedestrian Master Plan – the City’s Pedestrian Master Plan envisions Fremont as a community that inspires people of all ages and abilities to walk for everyday transportation, recreation, and health.
-The plan was developed using technical analysis of existing pedestrian environment suitability, safety, and network gaps and includes a prioritized list of projects and programs.
 The Plan was adopted by City Council in 2016.